 Firstly, I’m briefly going to cover the first point by referencing an article by Dr. Lucia Kelleher, a subject matter expert on Busy Brain Syndrome.

 This phenomenon promises to be a hot topic in the coming years.

 Secondly, as we expand our consciousness, we become more aware of the many new choices available to us.
 This, coupled with the fact that technology and societal shifts of many outdated paradigms, have left us with an infinite amount of choices compared to even 10 years ago!

 If we aren’t razor-focused with our intentions, we may very easily create a substantial mess and produce absolutely no results!

 When describing “expanding” consciousness, I like to use the analogy of a computer.

 If you only know how to use Word and Excel, you can create some very polished quality documents.
 You create this efficiently because you ONLY have these options.

 However, if you also know how to use PowerPoint, InDesign, and maybe even the Adobe suite, you can create even better documents.

-HOWEVER, if you are also trained in specialist programs, you have the ability to create “out-of-this-world” content because you have so many options…BUT…you could very easily waste A LOT of time figuring out which “tools” to use, or worse still, create something with a lot of bells and whistles but highly impractical and expensive…if focused intention is not maintained.
+HOWEVER, if you are also proficient in specialist programs, you can create “out-of-this-world” content because you have so many options…BUT…you could very easily waste A LOT of time figuring out which “tools” to use, or worse still, create something with a lot of bells and whistles but highly impractical and expensive if focused intent is not maintained.

-Balance, discipline and behavioural change is essential to create the focused intentionally required as we expand our consciousness.
-We also have to become more discerning what information we interact with.
+Balance, discipline, and behavioural change is essential to create the focused intentionally required as we expand our consciousness.
+We also have to become more discerning what information we interact.